blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...2]contribution-guide/+page.md

 [See here for an example of a docs pull request.](https://github.com/blocknative/web3-onboard/pull/1544/files)

-We highly encourage the community to help us improve the web3-onboard docs!
-If you have any questions don't hesitate to reach out.
+We highly encourage the community to help us improve the Web3 Onboard docs!
+If you have any questions don't hesitate to [reach out](https://discord.com/invite/KZaBVME).

 ## Feedback 💬